devshekhawat/rust-vs-js/README.md

-Sure!
-Here's an example of a README file that you could use for your project:

 # Rust WebAssembly Benchmark

 This is a simple project that demonstrates how to use Rust and WebAssembly to benchmark a function compared to javascript.